anoushk1234/river-raft/README.md

 This is how the system comes to consensus and the process is called **Log Replication**

 ### Elections
-There are two timeout settings that control election.

-1. Election Timeout
-The time a follower has to wait before becoming a candidate.
+An election timeout controls the leader election, it is the time a follower has to wait before becoming a candidate.
 It's randomized between 150-300ms.

 On becoming a candidate it starts a new election term and votes for itself.